LuciusH1998/IFT-6758-Group-8-Milestone-1/src/myblog/_posts/2025-11-07-nhl-play-by-play-analysis milestone 2.md

 ![Cumulative Number of Goal Compared to Cumulative Number of Shots]({{ site.baseurl }}/assets/images/image-35.png)

 To test how certain geometric features contribute to scoring probability, we trained three Logistic Regression classifiers — one which only used distance, one which only used angles, and one which used distance and angles together — and compared these to a random baseline.
-Subsequently, the model’s outputs were evaluated with the same metrics as before: ROC curve (AUC), goal rate by percentile, cumulative goal curve, and lastly calibration.
+Subsequently, the model’s outputs were evaluated with the same metrics as before: ROC curve (AUC), goal rate by percentile, and cumulative goal curve.

 ROC Curve